 For some employees, travelling is an integral part of their job.
 For example, a travelling salesman who does not have a base at which he works, or where he is regularly required to report.
 Travel and subsistence expenses incurred by such an employee are deductible.

 Some employees work at home occasionally, or even regularly.
 This does not necessarily mean that their home can be regarded as a place of work.
 There must be an objective requirement for the work to be performed at home rather than elsewhere.

 This may mean that another place becomes the permanent workplace for example, an office where the employee 'regularly attends'.
 Therefore any commuting cost between home and the office would not be an allowable expense.
 But trips between home and temporary workplaces will be allowed.

 If there is no permanent workplace then the employee is treated as a site-based employee.
 Thus all costs would be allowed including the occasional trip to the employer's office.

 The home may still be treated as a workplace under the objective test above.
 If so, trips between home and any other workplace in respect of the same employment will be allowable.

 Full tax relief can be given for travel and subsistence costs but there are borderline situations.

 If you are an employer in the Nottingham area we can help you to decide whether an employee can be paid expense payments which are covered by tax relief and do not result in a taxable benefit.

 Please note that if you do make payments for which tax relief is not available, there may be PAYE compliance problems if the payments are made free of tax.

-Please contact us at tcp chartered accountants if you require advice whether payments can be made to employees tax free.
+Please contact us at tcp accountants if you require advice whether payments can be made to employees tax free.